hu553in/wotd-bot/README.md

 * View your complete word list using `/words`.
 * Retrieve a random word (and add it to history) using `/random`.
   Once all words have been used, the history resets automatically.
+* Resend today's word without changing any state using `/resend`.
 * View or update the scheduled daily-send time with `/time [HH:MM±offset]`.
   For example, `/time` shows the current settings, while `/time 21:00+3` sets the send time to 21:00 with timezone UTC+03:00.